 Tarradale Through Time Project Areas

-We have constructed five archaeological sub-projects for investigation as we consider these to be the most relevant for providing data for analysis of the project as a whole as well as illustrating the diversity of the heritage and providing a wide range of experience for the volunteers and trainees.
+We have constructed six archaeological sub-projects for investigation as we consider these to be the most relevant for providing data for analysis of the project as a whole as well as illustrating the diversity of the heritage and providing a wide range of experience for the volunteers and trainees.

 Tarradale barrow cemetery and settlement site exploratory excavations.
 The University of Aberdeen (on behalf of NOSAS) undertook geophysical survey of the ploughed out area of Tarradale barrow cemetery, one of the largest barrow cemeteries in the North of Scotland.
 Results suggest a range of surviving features below the plough soil but also some discrepancy with the pattern of crop marks seen on aerial photographs.
 The site is due to be excavated in 2019.